First Year Courses

 Flowchart: Entry to Calculus at MUN

 MATH 109A/B is a sequence of two linked courses which together are equivalent to MATH 1090.
 This course covers the same material as MATH 1090, but at a much slower pace.
+Math 109A is offered in fall, and 109B in winter.
 Students who gain credit for MATH 109B will be able to register for MATH 1000.

 MATH 1050 and 1051 are courses which introduce students to a variety of topics in discrete mathematics.
 They are not connected in any way to MATH 1090 or 1000, and do NOT act as prerequisites for entry to 1090 or 1000.
 Students must have grade 12 academic or advanced math and either an academic math 3201 score ≥ 50% (NL students only), or an MPT score ≥ 50% (non-NL students only) to register for 1050 or 1051.
 These courses can be taken in either order, or concurrently.
 Students with IB or Cambridge/EdExcel AS level results may email firstname.lastname@example.org to ask about entry to these courses.